New Construction client Expectations

-It will be obvious if you haven't gone through the items on this page so please take the time to review all of these items, but don't worry about reviewing all of them in one sitting.
+It will be obvious if you haven't gone through the items on this page so please take the time to review.
+If you have a question or concern that is fully answered here, we will reference the info on this page.

 Expectations are important and one of the main items we've found improves homeowners' experiences.